(214) 390-7947 (Overseas Callers)

 • Yellow fever (Mandatory)

 It is also recommended that you are up to date with your other vaccinations.
-You may wish to insist your doctor provide you with a script for a broad-spectrum antibiotic to protect you from certain bacteria.
+You may wish to insist that your doctor provide you with a script for a broad-spectrum antibiotic to protect you from certain bacteria.
 For more information, please specifically contact a travel doctor at a travel clinic at least 2 months before you plan to travel.
+However, you must visit your local doctor for proper advice first.

 For further readings: